Mostafahmed21/Mostafahmed21/README.md

 ---

-# Hi, I'm Mostafa Ahmed
+# Hi, I'm Mostafa Ahmed Mohammed Mohammed Ibrahem Zaazoa

- **Junior Backend Developer** |  Passionate about solving problems with code
+I am a junior backend developer from Alexandria, Egypt.

-I’m a **backend-focused developer** who enjoys designing and building APIs, handling databases, and creating systems that are clean, scalable, and secure.
+I work mainly with Node.js, Express.js, Nest.js, and MongoDB to build server-side applications and APIs.
-Currently exploring **Node.js**, **Express.js**, and **MongoDB**, while diving deeper into **system design** and **software architecture** concepts.
+I also use Git for version control and Postman for testing APIs.

- I believe in **continuous learning** — always improving my coding practices, experimenting with new technologies, and working on projects that make me a better developer.
+I enjoy designing scalable backend systems and continuously improving my development practices through learning and challenge.
- My main goal is to **grow as a backend engineer** and contribute to impactful projects.
+My goal is to grow as a backend engineer and contribute to impactful projects.
 ---

 ## 🛠️ Tech Stack